ChengHsunTai/ROS2/turtlesim tutorial.md

 * click on the service dropdown list to see the `turtlesim`'s services, and select `/spawn` service.

-### 5.1 Let's use the rqt to call the `spawn` service. this service will create a new turtle in theturtlesim window.
+### 5.1 Let's use the rqt to call the `spawn` service. this service will create a new turtle in the turtlesim window.

 give the new turtle a unique name like `turtle2` by double-clicking the column `Expression`.
 Next, enter some valid coordinates at which to spawn the new turtle, like `x = 1.0` and `y = 1.0`.